 1.1 A customer who cannot pay the municipal account may enter into an arrangement agreement to pay the account over an extended period of time.
-Council will only entertain one arrangement.
+The Council will allow customers to make only one payment arrangement in space of 12 months, no repetitive arrangements will be considered.
+The clients defaulting on their existing payment arrangement and as a result get terminated, the client will have to pay the full amount or percentage blocking will be applied on their account to recover the outstanding debt.